-In 2016/17 the NSW Government announced $13.8 million funding to support innovation and investment in the State's research and development capacity under the Research Attraction and Acceleration Program (RAAP).
+In 2019/20, the NSW Government allocated $16.2 million in funding to support innovation and investment in the State's research and development capacity through the Research Attraction and Acceleration Program (RAAP).

-The funding will be used to encourage and support high-quality, high-impact research, and increase innovation in the state's R&D system.
+The funding is used to encourage and support high-quality, high-impact research, and increase innovation in the state's R&D system.
 RAAP funding is primarily allocated through competitive grants rounds using a rigorous selection process – and used to leverage funds from national and international bodies.

-This includes support for highly-prestigious, high-impact ARC Centres of Excellence Program and critical research infrastructure for our state's universities.
+This includes support for prestigious ARC Centres of Excellence and critical research infrastructure for our state's universities.

 A strong research and development capability is a critical driver for innovation in the State's economy.
 Investment by Government, industry and individuals in R&D has long-term benefits which include higher standards of living, economic prosperity, improved social and physical infrastructure and the generation of further knowledge, discoveries and services.

 By enabling a targeted investment and stronger partner links, the RAAP aims to give NSW a greater role in the future of key national research and research infrastructure, and contribute to jobs creation in the State.